FlorianJacta/OVH_Tutorial/ReadMe.md

 ENV HOME=/workspace

-# Run you script
+# Run your script
 CMD [ "python3" , "/workspace/main.py" ]
 ```

 2. Create a requirements.txt file:
-The _requirements.txt_ file lists all the dependencies required by your Taipy app.
+The _requirements.txt_ file lists all the dependencies your Taipy app requires.
 You can create a new file in your project directory and name it "requirements.txt".
 You can then list all the dependencies, one per line.
 For example:

 ```
 taipy